SemihBKGR/git-find/README.md

 # git-find

-utility tool to find something on git commits
+utility tool to search texts on specific git commits